SEKOIA-IO/documentation/_shared_content/develop/guides/formats/smartdescriptions.md

 # How to write smart descriptions

 An event can be hard to read as a raw data.
-To make the visualization and the understand of events easier, smart-descriptions help to display important information to the user.
+To make the visualization and the understanding of events easier, smart-descriptions help displaying important information to the user.

 ## Organization